Is it time to share your story? Share your experiences with mental illness & fight stigma!

 ▪ Complete a 2-day training program provided by NAMI.
 Available weekends only.

-▪ Volunteers are encouraged to commit to presenting 3 times per year; however, the number of presentations a volunteer completes will be dependent on their availability and demands of the program.
+▪ Volunteers are encouraged to commit to presenting 1 time per month for a year; however, the number of presentations a volunteer completes will be dependent on their availability and demands of the program.

 ▪ Work cooperatively with a co-presenter to conduct the presentation which includes speaking about the topics of dark days, acceptance, treatment, coping skills, and successes, hopes, and dreams.